tonyguesswho/favorite-things/README.md

 3. Link to the debugging quiz is [quiz.py](https://github.com/tonyguesswho/favorite-things/blob/develop/quiz.py)

-I hope you find my concept of solving this problem helpful. :)
+I will appreciate any feedback on this project :)